NGINX App Protect DoS Live Activity Monitoring

 }

-• Create a location for API requests and specify the app_protect_dos_api directive in this location:
+• Create a location for API requests and include the app_protect_dos_api directive:

 http {